 Property and Equipment Estimated Useful Life

 Office equipment and furniture 7 years

-Computer equipment 3 - 5 years
+Computer equipment 3-5 years

-Computer software 3 - 5 years
+Computer software 3-5 years

-Leasehold improvements Lesser of
+Leasehold improvements Lesser of estimated useful

-estimated useful

-life or remaining
+life or remaining lease term

-lease term

-(i) Capitalized Internal-Use Software Costs
+(h) Capitalized Internal-Use Software Costs

-Costs related to software acquired, developed, or modified solely to meet the Company's internal requirements, including for tools that enable the Company's employees to interact with members and their providers, with no substantive plans to market such software at the time of development, are capitalized.
+Costs related to software acquired, developed, or modified solely to meet the Company's internal requirements, including tools that enable the Company's employees to interact with members and their providers, with no substantive plans to market such software at the time of development, are capitalized.
 Costs incurred during the preliminary planning and evaluation stage of the project and during the post-implementation operational stage are expensed as incurred.
 Costs related to minor upgrades, minor enhancements, and maintenance activities are expensed as incurred.
 Costs incurred during the application development stage of the project are capitalized.
 Internal-use software is included in property and equipment and is amortized on a straight-line basis over 3 years.

-For the fiscal years ended February 28(29), 2022, 2021, and 2020, the Company capitalized \$1,096, \$374, and \$3,005, respectively, for internal-use software.
-Amortization expense related to capitalized internal-use software during the fiscal years ended February 28(29), 2022, 2021, and 2020 was \$2,387, \$4,560, and \$4,533, respectively.
+For the fiscal years ended February 28(29), 2024, 2023, and 2022, the Company capitalized \$6,938, \$5,709, and \$1,096, respectively, for internal-use software.
+Amortization expense related to capitalized internal-use software during the fiscal years ended February 28(29), 2024, 2023, and 2022 was \$2,761, \$1,196, and \$2,387, respectively.

-(j) Impairment of Long-Lived Assets
+(i) Impairment of Long-Lived Assets

 The Company reviews long-lived assets, such as property and equipment and finite-lived intangibles, for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to estimated undiscounted future cash flows expected to be generated by the asset.
 If the carrying amount of an asset exceeds its estimated undiscounted future cash flows, then an impairment charge is recognized for the amount by which the carrying value of the asset exceeds the fair value of the asset.
-There were no impairment charges recorded during the fiscal years ended February 28(29), 2022, 2021, and 2020.
+There were no long-lived asset impairment charges recorded during the fiscal years ended February 28(29), 2024, 2023, and 2022.

-(k) Intangible Assets
+(j) Intangible Assets